Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3425-restore-to-a-google-cloud-instance-image-or-disk/34252-restore-to-a-google-machine-image.md

 * **Family**
   Specifies the image family that is used to group images based on their operating systems.

+  > The specified name should comply with the [RFC 1035](https://www.ietf.org/rfc/rfc1035.txt) naming convention.

   > See the following document for more information: [Image families](https://cloud.google.com/compute/docs/images#image_families).

 * **Description** \(optional\)